Affordable and Low-Cost Addiction Rehab Centers Near Me

 Beyond insurance, there is also the possibility that a treatment facility will work with you to make rehab more affordable by putting your costs on a sliding scale based on your income or setting you up with a payment plan.

-Additional factors that can impact the cost of addiction treatment include the following:
+Additional factors that can impact the cost of addiction treatment:

 - Whether the program is outpatient or inpatient.